Frixoe/PacmanClone/README.md

 An imperfect clone of the famous game Pacman.

 ## Dependency
-This game is being made using the [SFML](https://github.com/SFML/SFML) library.
+This game was made using the [SFML](https://github.com/SFML/SFML) library.

 ### Current State
 This repository is no longer being maintained as I have no interest in Game Development.